neverendingo/starting-point/README.md

 starting-point
 ==============

 Dummy starting point for new website design.
-Works with LESS and SASS
+Works with LESS, SASS and Stylus

 It uses some (hopefully) best practices, collected around the net.
 The static html is based on http://html5bones.com/ , jquery and modernizr included.